bergesinstitute/grafmethodenglish/book-5-unit-3.md

 Voiceless [θ] (like blowing air with the tongue between the teeth): *think, three, month, bath*

-### The V sound [v]

-Upper teeth on lower lip with vibration: *very, have, love, never*

 ### The schwa [ə]

 The most common sound in English.
 A short, relaxed, neutral vowel: *about, banana, sofa, the*

 ### The R sound [r]

-Tongue curled back, not touching the palate, no vibration: *red, river, right, really*
+Tongue curled back, not touching the palate, no tongue vibration: *red, river, right, really*

 ### The initial S + consonant